The non-minimally coupled gravitating vortex: phase transition at critical coupling $\xi_c$ in AdS$_3$: Numerical solutions of vortex in curved space

 We mentioned above that the magnetic field extends further out as $\xi$ increases towards the critical coupling $\xi_c$.
 The same thing happens with the scalar field $f$.
 For cases $\xi=-0.14$, $\xi=-0.12$ and $\xi=-0.10$, $f$ can be seen to roughly plateau already ``near the origin" (see plots of $f$ ``near the origin" in figures \ref{Graph1}-\ref{Graph3}).
 At higher $\xi$, $f$ has not plateaued yet near the origin (see plots of $f$ ``near the origin" in figures \ref{Graph4}-\ref{Graph9}).
 This implies that it must extend further out to reach its VEV.
 In particular, as $\xi$ approached near the critical coupling $\xi_c$, the regular plot of $f$ vs. $r$ has to be extended to drastically larger radii to accommodate the fact that $f$ plateaus so much more slowly.
 We will discuss the extension of the scalar field (and of the magnetic field) in more detail in the next subsection.

 If the local matter density in the core region of the vortex is high enough it causes the metric function $A(r)$ near the origin to have a noticeable dip: the metric starts at $A=1$ at the origin $r=0$, dips below unity in the core region, reaches a minimum that is above zero before increasing to reach its asymptotic $r^2$ dependence.
 The dip can be seen in the plot of $A$ ``near the origin" and the asymptotic $r^2$ dependence is more evident in the regular plot of $A$ vs. $r$.
 The plots of the metric function $A(r)$ near the origin in figures \ref{Graph1} to \ref{Graph9} reveals that the dip monotonically decreases as $\xi$ increases and is most pronounced at $\xi=-0.14$.
 This implies that the local matter density in the core region is greatest for $\xi=-0.14$.
 Though $A$ in this case dips the closest to zero (i.e. its minimum is smallest) it does not cross zero.
 If $A$ crossed zero, this would signal black hole formation and a singularity.
 However, our non-singular initial conditions prevents one from constructing vortices beyond a local matter density where gravity becomes so strong that the scalar field is no longer able to reach its asymptotic plateau value.
-This places a lower bound on $\xi$; for the values of our parameters, we were not able to construct vortices roughly below $\xi=-0.14$.
+The fact that $f$ is fixed to be zero at the origin prevents one from constructing vortex solutions when gravity's effect gets too strong.
+This places a lower bound on $\xi$; for the values of our parameters, we were not able to construct non-singular vortices roughly below $\xi=-0.14$.
 This lower bound was reached way before the lower bound set by the condition $\alpha_{eff}=\alpha +v_{eff}^2 \xi>0$.
 With $v_{eff}$ given by \reff{Veff} and using the values of our parameters, one can readily check that this would have occurred at the much lower value of $\xi=-0.26$.